-As technology evolves, AI will no doubt have a tremendous impact on patient care, hospital management, and health outcomes.
+As technology evolves, AI will undoubtedly have a tremendous impact on patient care, hospital management, and health outcomes.
 However, the human factor will continue to be a primary driver where patient experience is concerned.

 You can’t make all people happy all of the time, but there are ways to prevent negative reviews from cropping up in the first place.
 The solution lies in understanding the overall patient experience.
-Your patients’ overall perceived experience often has less to do with the doctor, and more to do with your employees who often have more interaction with your patients than the physician.
+Your patients’ overall perceived experience often has less to do with the doctor and more to do with your employees, who often have more interaction with your patients than physicians.

-Everyone at your practice from the physicians to billing and records, to the front desk and the call center plays a pivotal role in delivering a positive patient experience.
-Training your staff on the critical role they play in patient customer service will get your entire team on the same page, and have everyone pulling in the same direction.
+From the physicians to billing and records, everyone at your practice to the front desk and the call center plays a pivotal role in delivering a positive patient experience.
+Training your staff on the critical role they play in patient customer service will get your entire team on the same page and have everyone pulling in the same direction.